-Global capital and finances have affected all layers of decision-making in Serbia: top-down, real estate and civic sector, either by international investment banks, private and corporate investors and international organizations, embassies, NGOs and European and international funding bodies.
+Global capital and finances have affected all layers of decision-making in Serbia: top-down, real estate and the civic sector, either by international investment banks, private and corporate investors and international organizations, embassies, NGOs and European and international funding bodies.
 However, the amenability at the

-30Various informants and multiple reports and analysis indicate the existence of Investor’s Master Plan
+30Various informants and multiple reports and analysis indicate the existence of the Investor’s Master Plan

-for BWP which was the source for numerous regulation changes and even more so it was used in the construction phase of the coastal fortification and towers, but it has been kept secret to this day.
-Several experts also emphasize that the design for BWP urban structures was created under different circumstances and was rather an urban structure for the seaside as river-currents have different dynamics from sea tide.
+for BWP which was the source of numerous regulation changes and even more so it was used in the construction phase of the coastal fortification and towers, but it has been kept secret to this day.
+Several experts also emphasize that the design for the BWP urban structures was created under different circumstances and was rather an urban structure for the seaside as river-currents have different dynamics from sea tides.

-local level still keeps the trends from the 1990s when pressure, money and connections were the means of local tycoons, who also were the major economic actors at that time.
+local level still maintains the trends from the 1990s when pressure, money and connections were the means of local tycoons, who also were the major economic actors at that time.

-Moreover, the access to public funding is also an issue in Serbia.
-While the public debt of Serbia is growing (?), the budget spending of public money are more in favour of questionable business models of several public-private companies (Air Serbia, Belgrade Waterfront), while civic initiatives in Savamala receive minor local funding and support and usually only at the municipality level.
+Moreover, access to public funding is also an issue in Serbia.
+While the public debt of Serbia is growing (?), the budget spending of public money favours the questionable business models of several public-private companies (Air Serbia, Belgrade Waterfront), while civic initiatives in Savamala receive minor local funding and support and usually only at the municipal level.

 The ANT approach to actor identification and their distribution through networks facilitates (o) logical argumentation for urban dynamics, (o) enables mapping urban complexity, and (o) visualizing actors and networks through diagrams.
-In order to interpret urban development of Savamala, specific political, economic and cultural aspects are treated also as actors (social artifacts).
+In order to interpret the urban development of Savamala, specific political, economic and cultural aspects are also treated as actors (social artifacts).
 The distribution of these networks is traced within the map through the identification of:

-key actors involved,
+the key actors involved,

-levels of decision making which it stems from,
+the levels of decision-making which it stems from,

-sets of social aspects aggregated together.
+the sets of social aspects aggregated together.

 The key findings are articulated through a comprehensive description of on-site complexity, which these conflictive political, economic and cultural aspects produce.
-In this approach, the researcher kept certain traditional concepts from urban theory and practice, but reinterpreted them in ANT logical framework.
+In this approach, the researcher maintained certain traditional concepts from urban theory and practice, but reinterpreted them in the ANT logical framework.
 In this manner, it was clarified what type of networks (urban assemblages) these conflictive aspects address.
-However, the ANT’s quality of offering the playground for explanations from within and below makes the task of relating and distributing agency through networks a never-ending story that also depends on the participant/researcher who does it.
+However, the ANT framework’s quality of offering a playground for explanations from within and below makes the task of relating and distributing agency through networks a never-ending story that also depends on the participant/researcher who conducts it.
 Therefore, even historical trans- positions/interlacements, roles and links through networks become ephemeral and should be put to inquiry through multiple perspectives, if possible (?: pp.256-257).

-”The urbicide in Belgrade is fed by the mentalities and the logic of incom- pleteness: unfulfilled urban development plans, vane political promises and abandoned projects.
-Samardzic in Doytchinov 2015”
+”The urbicide in Belgrade is fed by the mentalities and the logic of incom- pleteness: unfulfilled urban development plans, vane political promises and abandoned projects.”( Samardzic in Doytchinov 2015)

 Conclusion

-The ANT data analysis presented in this chapter addresses contemporary urban reality in Savamala.
-Most of pre-existing methodological approaches in urban development studies consider certain socially bounded explanations (like the dichotomies of importance- influence and power-interest) as self-containing explanatory categories for mapping actor and stakeholder engagement in the social realm (?).
+The ANT data analysis presented in this chapter addresses the contemporary urban reality in Savamala.
+Most of the pre-existing methodological approaches in urban development studies consider certain socially bounded explanations (like the dichotomies of importance- influence and power-interest) as self-containing explanatory categories for mapping actor and stakeholder engagement in the social realm (?).

-First of all, ANT approach starts from the other end.
-Its point of departure is the identification of human and non-human actors from ground-up, within the historical deposits of data, procedures, and identities contextualized through the morphology of urban decision-making in Savamala.
+First of all, the ANT approach starts from the other end.
+Its point of departure is the identification of human and non-human actors from the ground-up, within the historical deposits of data, procedures, and identities contextualized through the morphology of urban decision-making in Savamala.
 Thereafter, the analysis is directed toward pinning down, describing and tracing their agency and relations at the neighbourhood level.